pywkt/shsms-frontend/README.md

 An app designed to run natively on the Android operating system and allow you to communicate via SMS.

 Please note: This app makes several assumptions about you as a user.
-First and formost, it assumes you are following the steps Chapter Two (p.33) of Michael Bazzell's Book "Extreme Privacy: What It Takes To Dissapear (Third Edition)".
+First and formost, it assumes you are following the steps in Chapter Two (p.33) of Michael Bazzell's Book "Extreme Privacy: What It Takes To Dissapear (Third Edition)".
 By that assumption, it is assumed that you have a Google Pixel device running GrapheneOS, a Twilio account with at least one phone number and access to a computer with Linux installed.

 ### What this app is not:
    * shSMS is **NOT** an end to end encrypted messaging service.
 Yes, the messages are stored on your personal database and you have full control over those, but the person you're communicating with, (presumably) is using a standard mobile device with a "traditional" cellular service provider, ie: AT&T, Verizon, etc. There is absolutely nothing that can be done to stop those providers from storing your data.
 Just a fact of life we all have to deal with.